-Contract management metrics are the numbers legal, finance, procurement, and operations teams use to see what’s moving, what’s stuck, and what needs action.
+Contract management KPIs are the numbers legal, finance, procurement, and operations teams use to track how contracts move through drafting, signing, and renewal, showing what's on schedule, what's stuck, and what needs action this week.

 - Track contract management metrics that change decisions, not numbers that look good in a dashboard.